Turning Your PC into a Home Security System

 We looked at a variety of applications.
 Some work with webcams, some work with IP cameras, and some worked with both.
 And some of the applications work with free software, while others work with free webware (that does not require downloading any software).
 We'll start with some examples that use free software.

-Here are four examples of free software that you can download to turn your PC (or in one case, your PC or MAC) into a home surveillance system:
+Here is an example of free software that you can download to turn your PC (or in one case, your PC or MAC) into a home surveillance system:

-If you do not want to install any software on your computer, here are several examples of "webware" options which operate through the browser on your computer:
+If you do not want to install any software on your computer, here is an example of "webware" options which operate through the browser on your computer:

 There are other options that you might want to consider, although these will require you to spend some money:

 outdoor webcam or IP cameras, which are made to withstand the weather.

 special webcams which are hidden inside items such as stuffed animals, etc. (helpful accessory: hidden cameras).

 outdoor webcams which are camouflaged to look like rocks.